Helen O'Connell: Career

 O'Connell retired from show business upon her first marriage in 1943.
-When her marriage ended in 1951, she resumed her career, achieving some chart success and making regular appearances on television.
+When her marriage ended in 1951, she resumed her career, achieving some chart success and making regular appearances on radio and television.
+O'Connell sang duets with Bing Crosby, Johnny Mercer, and Dean Martin.
 In 1953, O'Connell and Bob Eberly headlined TV's Top Tunes, a summer replacement program for Perry Como's CBS television show.
 The program also featured Ray Anthony and his orchestra.
 In March 1955 O'Connell visited Australia as a support act on the landmark tour headlined by singer Johnnie Ray, which set a new box office record for Australia that stood until the 1964 visit by The Beatles (and during which local media also reported that O'Connell was romantically linked with Ray).
 O'Connell also was the featured singer on The Russ Morgan Show on CBS TV in 1956.
 In 1957, she had her own 15-minute program, The Helen O'Connell Show, twice a week on NBC.

-Helen was one of the first "girls" on NBC's The Today Show, commenting at the time, "I wasn't hired as a singer, I was hired as a talker, a pleasant switch."
+O'Connell was one of the first "girls" on NBC's The Today Show, commenting at the time: "I wasn't hired as a singer, I was hired as a talker, a pleasant switch."
 She had that role from 1956 to 1958.